Tozerh/Kickstarter-Analysis/README.md

   `=COUNTIFS(Kickstarter!$D:$D,"<5000",Kickstarter!$D:$D,">=1000",Kickstarter!$F:$F,"failed",Kickstarter!$R:$R,"plays")`

-  Having confirmed the formulae in my data table, I moved on to preparing the line graph to visualize these data, which required some adjustment to the "Series" (y-axis) and "Categories" (x-axis) data.
-Initially, creating a line graph pulled in all of the data sources in the data table.
+  Having confirmed the COUNTIFS formulae in my data table, I also prepared the "Total Projects," "Percentage Successful," "Percentage Failed," and "Percentage Canceled" columns.
+Once the formulae were all ready to go, I moved on to preparing the line graph to visualize these data, which required some adjustment to the "Series" (y-axis) and "Categories" (x-axis) data.

+  Initially, creating a line graph from the data table pulled in all of the data sources in the data table, including columns that I was not interested in displaying.
 I was able to adjust the data sources to isolate for only "successful," "failed," and "canceled" campaigns by right clicking on the plot area for this graph to adjust the data sources.
 Ultimately, I ended up with the following visual representation of the data for outcomes versus launch date:

    ![Outcomes versus Goal](https://github.com/Tozerh/Kickstarter-Analysis/blob/main/Resources/Outcomes_versus_Goals.png)

 ### Challenges and Difficulties Encountered

 1) **Creating a sheet that was not necessary**:
   For the outcomes based on launch date analysis, I started by creating a new sheet that was a copy/paste of the subset of data present after filtering.
-This was not necessary, and I could have just created a pivot table and then narrowed my scope using filters.
-The data output was ultimately the same for my graph, but I could have been a bit more efficient had I not created a new sheet.
+This was not necessary, however, and I could have just created a pivot table from the master data sheet and then narrowed my scope using filters in the pivot table.
+The data output from this new sheet was ultimately the same for my graph, but I could have been a bit more efficient had I not created a new sheet.

 2) **Formula Consistency**:
-  Doing a quality check of my formulae for the outcomes based on goals, I found that the total number of projects in my data table was not matching the total projects in the raw data.
-I was able to find the culprit: inconsistent ranges for my COUNTIFS criteria.
+  Doing a quality check of my formulae for the outcomes based on goals, I found intially that the total number of projects in my data table was not matching the total projects in the raw data.
+I was able to identify the culprit: inconsistent ranges for my COUNTIFS criteria.

   E.g.:

   For the range of goals $1000 - $4999, I intially had this formula: